zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/design.md

 ### Flow high-level Design:

-1.  **`FetchRepo`**: Crawls the specified GitHub repository path using `crawl_github_files` utility, retrieving relevant source code file contents.
+1.  **`FetchRepo`**: Crawls the specified GitHub repository URL or local directory using appropriate utility (`crawl_github_files` or `crawl_local_files`), retrieving relevant source code file contents.
-2.  **`IdentifyAbstractions`**: Analyzes the codebase using an LLM to identify up to 10 core abstractions, generate beginner-friendly descriptions (allowing multi-line), and list the *indices* of files related to each abstraction.
+2.  **`IdentifyAbstractions`**: Analyzes the codebase using an LLM to identify up to 10 core abstractions, generate beginner-friendly descriptions (potentially translated if language != English), and list the *indices* of files related to each abstraction.
-3.  **`AnalyzeRelationships`**: Uses an LLM to analyze the identified abstractions (referenced by index) and their related code to generate a high-level project summary and describe the relationships/interactions between these abstractions, specifying *source* and *target* abstraction indices and a concise label for each interaction.
+3.  **`AnalyzeRelationships`**: Uses an LLM to analyze the identified abstractions (referenced by index) and their related code to generate a high-level project summary and describe the relationships/interactions between these abstractions (summary and labels potentially translated if language != English), specifying *source* and *target* abstraction indices and a concise label for each interaction.
-4.  **`OrderChapters`**: Determines the most logical order (as indices) to present the abstractions in the tutorial, likely based on importance or dependencies identified in the previous step.
+4.  **`OrderChapters`**: Determines the most logical order (as indices) to present the abstractions in the tutorial, considering input context which might be translated.
+The output order itself is language-independent.
 5.  **`WriteChapters` (BatchNode)**: Iterates through the ordered list of abstraction indices.
-For each abstraction, it calls an LLM to write a detailed, beginner-friendly chapter, using the relevant code files (accessed via indices) and summaries of previously generated chapters as context.
+For each abstraction, it calls an LLM to write a detailed, beginner-friendly chapter (content potentially fully translated if language != English), using the relevant code files (accessed via indices) and summaries of previously generated chapters (potentially translated) as context.
-6.  **`CombineTutorial`**: Creates an output directory, generates a Mermaid diagram from the relationship data, and writes the project summary, relationship diagram/details (in `index.md`), and individually generated chapters (as separate `.md` files, named and ordered according to `chapter_order`) into it.
+6.  **`CombineTutorial`**: Creates an output directory, generates a Mermaid diagram from the relationship data (using potentially translated names/labels), and writes the project summary (potentially translated), relationship diagram, chapter links (using potentially translated names), and individually generated chapter files (potentially translated content) into it.
+Fixed text like "Chapters", "Source Repository", and the attribution footer remain in English.

 ```mermaid
 flowchart TD